-Dental – Pretty straight-forward dental examine with a technician and a dentist, who’ll double check your dental health and dental class (the DoD “ranks” your dental health on a scale of 1 to 4, which affects your ability to deploy, amongst other things).
+Dental – Pretty straight-forward dental examination with a technician and a dentist, who’ll double-check your dental health and dental class (the DoD “ranks” your dental health on a scale of 1 to 4, which affects your ability to deploy, amongst other things).

 Doctor – The doctor will sit down with you, reviewing your results and the forms you submitted prior to your physical.

 The only parts I didn’t complete that day was the glucose test (you have to fast for twelve hours prior to the blood work) and the chest x-ray.
 I’m planning to do the glucose during my next UTA weekend, so I can do the majority of my fasting while I’m asleep.
 As for the chest x-ray, I’ll have to wait until my baby’s born in order to proceed.
 As soon as those two items are done, my package will be sent to the NAF and then AFRC.
 There was a place on my physical checklist to see the OB/GYN, but I didn’t end up having to do that since I’m pregnant and I’ve been supplying the clinic updates from my civilian OB/GYN regularly.

 Hopefully, this information helps those of you that are up for your commissioning physical!
 Clear your schedule, bring snacks and something to do/read, and prepare to be patient.